ibm-cloud-docs/Cloudant/api/creating_views.md

 ### Document partitioning
 {: #document-partitioning}

-Due to sharding, there are no guarantees that the output of any two specific map functions will pass to the same instance of a reduce call.
+Due to sharding, we offer no guarantees that the output of any two specific map functions pass to the same instance of a reduce call.
 You must not rely on any ordering.
-Your reduce function must consider all the values that are passed to it and return the correct answer irrespective of ordering. {{site.data.keyword.cloudant_short_notm}} is also guaranteed to call your reduce function with `rereduce=true` at query time even if it didn't need to do so when it built the index.
+The reduce function you use must consider all the values that are passed to it and return the correct answer irrespective of ordering. {{site.data.keyword.cloudant_short_notm}} is also guaranteed to call your reduce function with `rereduce=true` at query time even if it didn't need to do so when it built the index.
 It's essential that your function works correctly in that